bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 ### Task 1: Project Set Up

-- [ x] Create a forked copy of this project
+- [x] Create a forked copy of this project
 - [x] Add your team lead as collaborator on Github
 - [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
 - [x] Create a new branch: git checkout -b `<firstName-lastName>`.